 Some of the most famous paintings are the life-size portraits of the donors, Sebastocrator Kaloyan and his wife Dessislava, and of the Bulgarian King Constantine Assen and Queen Irina, which are among the earliest portrayal of historical persons in Bulgarian church art.
 In the painting, Kaloyan is depicted presenting a model of the church to Saint Nicholas.
 Also noteworthy is the figure of the Archangel Gabriel in the scene of the Annunciation, the earliest extant portrait of Saint John of Rila, and the expressive Jesus Christ Evergetes.
 The narthex includes eighteen scenes from the Life of Saint Nicholas.

 A modern renovation of the church, including cleaning and conservation works, was completed in 2008.
 Many churches have been undergoing these renovations recently.
+Although Churches aren’t thought of as needing electricity with how they are presented, and the history behind them, it was still required of us to bring in an electrician like this one due to the renovations.
 As churches are such important buildings, it’s vital that they’re safe for visitors and are finished to a good standard.
 That’s why these renovations are so popular.
 A church renovation can cost a significant amount, especially if the church is really old.
 Many churches have been starting online church fundraisers recently to help them cover the costs of these renovations.
 As so many people support their local church, funds are normally raised quickly.

 Entry into the church is strictly controlled and limited to about 10 people at a time.
 Guides tours are available for an additional fee.
 The guides are very knowledgeable and worth the extra cost.